lywme/netctoss/README.md

 * A short demo video on Youtube : [Click to see DEMO on Youtube](https://www.youtube.com/watch?v=Ep8QZnTCV7E)

 ****

+## Some refinements based on the original project

 ### The refactor of the login page using SpringMVC and SpringJDBC
 [click on this link](https://github.com/lywme/netctossSpringMVC)